gunjanmimo/NPTEL-The-Joy-of-Computing-using-Python/README.md

 # NPTEL-The-Joy-of-Computing-using-Python

-## press the start botton and if you think any updation is needed, please metion that freely
+## press the star botton and if you think any updation is needed, please metion that freely